pitosalas/cleancont/output/2020-02-27-Some-great-links-for-02_28_2020.md

 ---
 title: "Some great links for  02/28/2020"
-subtitle: "* [How to write Javascript in Rails 6 | Webpacker, Yarn and Sprockets](<https://blog.capsens.eu/how-..."
+subtitle: "* How to write Javascript in Rails 6 | Webpacker, Yarn and Sprockets"
 category: "uncategorized"
 tags: []
 date: "2020-02-27"